Discover the rich history behind the Italian Presepe, a Nativity Scene

 The Presepe is a beloved and longstanding tradition in Italy.
 It originated in the 13th century and has become an integral part of Italian Christmas celebrations.

-Presepe, crib or Nativity Scenes, can be found in every home, church, public square, throughout Italy during the holiday season.
+Presepe, also known as cribs or Nativity Scenes, can be found in homes, churches, and public squares across Italy during the holiday season.
 They typically feature the holy family – Mary, Joseph, and baby Jesus – along with other figures such as shepherds, kings, and animals.
-The figures are often made of terracotta or wood and are meticulously hand-painted in intricate detail.
+The figures, often made of terracotta or wood, are meticulously hand-painted with intricate details.

 The creation of the Presepe dates back to St. Francis of Assisi, who is said to have created the first Nativity Scene in 1223 in an effort to bring the story of the birth of Jesus to life for the common people.
 Since then, the tradition has continued to evolve and expand, with some Presepe featuring hundreds of figures and elaborate settings.

-In addition to the traditional Presepe, there are also unique variations such as the Presepe Napoletano, which originated in Naples and features figurines dressed in traditional Neapolitan clothing, and the “Presepe vivente“, an outdoor Nativity Scene, with actors going to represent the main characters of the presepe.
+In addition to the traditional Presepe, there are also unique variations such as the Presepe Napoletano, which originated in Naples and features figurines dressed in traditional Neapolitan clothing, and the “Presepe vivente“, an outdoor Nativity Scene, features actors portraying the main characters of the presepe.

 When they first appeared in the fifteenth century, the first representations of the Nativity were certainly not the traditional “pastori,” but wooden statues, almost life-size and not jointed.
 There was not much room for either the expressiveness of the figures or their interchangeability.
 Placement was always in churches.